Wrongful Death Lawsuit

 Every wrongful death lawsuit has “elements” that must be proved for the family to win the case.
 The elements required depend on the type of case, but usually include: 1) the breach of a duty on the part of the person sued (examples — a landlord has the duty to keep the rental property safe and secure, a manufacturer has the duty to provide safe products, and a driver has the duty to obey the traffic laws and drive safely); 2) this breach caused the fatal incident and 3) the family suffered harm (loss of income, loss of the care and comfort of the deceased, and other “damages”).

-These cases can involve accidents, food poisoning, explosions, defective products, malpractice, assault, failure to keep property safe, negligent maintenance of a swimming pool or other property, and work-related injuries.
-Our Minnesota wrongful death lawyers have handled wrongful death cases involving all of these, and all of our lawyers have obtained multi-million dollar recoveries.
+These cases can involve car and commercial truck accidents, food poisoning, explosions, defective products, malpractice, assault, failure to keep property safe, negligent maintenance of a swimming pool or other property, and other injuries.
+Our wrongful death lawyers have handled cases involving all of these, and all of our lawyers have obtained multi-million dollar recoveries.